Cancer Research UK logo.

 • high amounts of chemotherapy, this is called high dose chemotherapy or

-• radiotherapy to the whole body (total body irradiation or TBI Open a glossary item) and high dose chemotherapy
+• radiotherapy to the whole body ( or TBI) and high dose chemotherapy

 Reduced intensity conditioning (RIC)

 With this type of conditioning you have lower doses of chemotherapy than in a traditional stem cell transplant.
-Some healthy cells and cancer cells are left behnid after treatment has finished.
+Some healthy cells and cancer cells are left behind after treatment has finished.

 You might also have an immunotherapy drug, such as a monoclonal antibody called alemtuzumab.